 MitaL@pitt.edu

 Dr. Lovalekar is an Assistant Professor in the Department of Sports Medicine and Nutrition within the School of Health and Rehabilitation Sciences at the University of Pittsburgh.
-She is a physician trained in India, and completed both her Master's and Doctoral degrees in Epidemiology at the University of Pittsburgh .
+She is a physician trained in India, and completed both her Masters and Doctoral degrees in Epidemiology at the University of Pittsburgh .
 Dr. Lovalekar's research interests include injury epidemiology and surveillance, injury prevention, and chronic disease epidemiology.

 kcrawfor@pitt.edu

-Dr. Crawford is an Assistant Professor in the Department of Sports Medicine and Nutrition within the School of Health and Rehabilitation Sciences at the University of Pittsburgh.
+Dr. Beals (Crawford) is an Assistant Professor in the Department of Sports Medicine and Nutrition within the School of Health and Rehabilitation Sciences at the University of Pittsburgh.
 Dr. Crawford completed her PhD in Exercise Phisiology at the University of Pittsburgh.
 She is a registered dietitian and certified specialist in sports dietetics.
 Her research interests include nutrition and exercise strategies to modify body composition and to enhance physical performance.
 In addition, she is interested in the evaluation of dietary supplements and the impact they have on health and performance.

 Mary Murray, MS(ABD), ATC